giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 1. a management cluster, using OIDC authentication

-2. a workload cluster on AWS or Azure, using client certificate auth
+2. a workload cluster, using client certificate auth (Not supported on KVM)

 Note that `2` implies `1`.
 When setting up workload cluster access, management cluster access will be set up as well, if that is not yet done.